kubevirt/kubevirt/docs/README.md

 ### Project Components

- * virt-api: This component provides a HTTP RESTful entrypoint to manage the virtual machines within the cluster.
+ * **virt-api**: This component provides a HTTP RESTful entrypoint to manage the virtual machines within the cluster.
- * virt-controller: This component manages the state of each VMI within the Kubernetes cluster.
+ * **virt-controller: This component manages the state of each VMI within the Kubernetes cluster.
- * virt-handler: This is a daemon that runs on each Kubernetes node.
+ * **virt-handler**: This is a daemon that runs on each Kubernetes node.
 It is responsible for monitoring the state of VMIs according to Kubernetes and ensuring the corresponding libvirt domain is booted or halted accordingly.
- * virt-launcher: This component is a place-holder, one per running VMI.
+ * **virt-launcher**: This component is a place-holder, one per running VMI.
 It contains the running VMI and remains running as long as the VMI is defined.

 ### Scripts